Actuator line modeling of vertical-axis turbines: Introduction

 The ALM has been previously used to model a very low Reynolds number (based on rotor diameter, $Re_D \sim 10^4$) 2-D cross-flow turbine experiment in a flume using large eddy simulation (LES)~\cite{Shamsoddin2014}.
 Performance predictions for this case were not reported, but the ALM was shown to be more effective at postdicting the wake characteristics measured in the experiments by Brochier et al.~\cite{Brochier1986}.

 In this study we have developed an ALM for cross-flow turbines and embedded the model inside LES and unsteady RANS simulations, the latter of which has not yet been reported in the literature.
-This model was validated against experimental data for the high solidity ($c/R=0.28$) UNH Reference Vertical-Axis Turbine (UNH-RVAT) and the medium solidity ($c/R=0.07$--$0.12$) US Department of Energy/Sandia National Labs Reference Model 2 (RM2) cross-flow turbine (at 1:6 scale), both of which are shown in Figure~\ref{fig:turbines}.
+This model was implemented within the open-source OpenFOAM CFD framework and validated against experimental data for the high solidity ($c/R=0.28$) UNH Reference Vertical-Axis Turbine (UNH-RVAT) and the medium solidity ($c/R=0.07$--$0.12$) US Department of Energy/Sandia National Labs Reference Model 2 (RM2) cross-flow turbine (at 1:6 scale), both of which are shown in Figure~\ref{fig:turbines}.
 Validation datasets for both turbines were taken from \cite{Bachant2016-RVAT-Re-dep} and \cite{Bachant2016-RM2-data}, respectively.
 The turbines were modeled at $Re_D \sim 10^6$, at which experimentally measured performance and near-wake characteristics were nearly Reynolds number independent~\cite{Bachant2016-Energies,Bachant2016-RM2-paper}, and two orders of magnitude higher than previous ALM investigations for VATs.